Ultrawipf/OpenFFBoard_wiki/FAQ.md

 * VESC via CAN
 * more to come...

+**I can not connect in DFU mode**

+* You need a winusb DFU driver.
+Use [Zadig](http://zadig.akeo.ie/) to install it.
+* If you already have a driver loaded with the name "Guillemot STM DFU Device" unfortunately thats Thrustmaster overwriting your driver.
+This driver is not compatible with any normal DFU tool and must be uninstalled first.

 **When will it be available?**

 Prototypes are made and have to be tested.
 The parts availability unfortunately prevents making any large batch at the moment.